 - Hydrothermal eruption: These eruptions include ash and not magma.
 They are driven by the heat caused in hydrothermal systems.

 - Phreatic eruption: This is driven when the heat of the magma interacts with the water.
-These eruptions too do not include magma and only ash.
+These eruptions to do not include magma and only ash.

-- Vulcanian eruption: These eruptions lasts for short period of time and can reach up to a height of 20 km.
+- Vulcanian eruption: These eruptions last for a short period of time and can reach up to a height of 20 km.

 - Subplinian and Phinian eruptions: Subplinian eruptions reach up to 20 km height, while Plinian eruptions reach up to 20-35 km.